Stimulator of interferon genes: Structure

 Amino acids 1–379 of human STING include the 4 transmembrane regions (TMs) and a C-terminal domain.
 The C-terminal domain (CTD: amino acids 138–379) contains the dimerization domain (DD) and the carboxy-terminal tail (CTT: amino acids 340–379).

 The STING forms a symmetrical dimer in the cell.
 STING dimer resembles a butterfly, with a deep cleft between the two protomers.
 The hydrophobic residues from each STING protomer form hydrophobic interactions between each other at the interface.

+STING dimers can further assemble into higher-order linear polymers upon ligand binding. cGAMP-induced release of the C-terminal tail exposes polymerization interface between adjacent dimers, allowing formation of disulfide-linked polymers that are required for STING activation.
+Some disease-associated hyperactive STING variants.

 Expression

 STING is expressed in hematopoietic cells in peripheral lymphoid tissues, including T lymphocytes, NK cells, myeloid cells and monocytes.
 It has also been shown that STING is highly expressed in lung, ovary, heart, smooth muscle, retina, bone marrow and vagina.

 Localization

 The subcellular localization of STING has been elucidated as an endoplasmic reticulum protein.
 Also, it is likely that STING associates in close proximity with mitochondria associated ER membrane (MAM)-the interface between the mitochondrion and the ER.
 During intracellular infection, STING is able to relocalize from endoplasmic reticulum to perinuclear vesicles potentially involved in exocyst mediated transport.
 STING has also been shown to colocalize with autophagy proteins, microtubule-associated protein 1 light chain 3 (LC3) and autophagy-related protein 9A, after double-stranded DNA stimulation, suggesting its presence in the autophagosome.